 There are at least two ways to avoid raising the Debt limit and increasing the National Debt in this instance.
 The government could default-simply be honest about it.
 You can't raise the money by taxation-in fact, government taxing, spending and usurous interest rates caused by government spending money it doesn't have and can't borrow from savers, are destroying the productive tax-paying sector.
 Government has already spent all it can collect in taxes and all the savings it can borrow and is already continuing on its road of deficit financing by inflating the money supply.
 As John Maynard Keynes wrote in his "Economic Consequences of the Peace," about inflating the money supply or inflation, "By a continuous process of inflation, governments can confiscate, secretly and unobserved, an important part of the wealth of their citizens."
-The effect upon society of confiscation of wealth by government is the same as though the citizens were the victims of mass theft-which government is supposed to protect them from.
+The effect upon society of confiscation of wealth by government is supposed to protect them from.
 Whether by government confiscation of wealth or by theft, a person no longer has the wealth he once had.
 Keynes goes on to point out that "... while the process impoverishes many, it actually enriches some."
 Keynes quotes Lenin in this manner, "Lenin is said to have declared that the best way to destroy the capitalist system was to debauch the currency.
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnose."
 (Emphasis mine)